ChristianSchinkel/ChristianSchinkel/README.md

 - 👋 Hi, I’m @ChristianSchinkel
 - 👀 I’m interested in AI, medicine and psycology, ...
-- 🌱 I’m currently learning CS50s intro in Computer Science
+- 🌱 I’m currently learning at Karolinska Institutet in Stockholm
-- 💞️ I’m looking to collaborate on what so evver im interested in.
+- 💞️ I’m looking to collaborate on what so evver I'm interested in.
+- 👷🏻‍♂️ For job, please contact me on Linkedin: https://www.linkedin.com/in/christian-schinkel-629387232
 - 📫 How to reach me on twitter: @CVSchinkel

 <!---